 Energy efficiency is improved in windows with more panes of glass in them.
-Double-pane windows are a popular choice for homeowners looking to improve energy efficiency with replacement windows.
+Double-pane windows are a popular choice for homeowners looking for added energy efficiency with replacement windows.

 More Than Just Tinting

-The glazing on your window can make a big impact in reducing both the SHGC and VT that goes into ENERGY STAR ratings.
+The glazing on your window can play a large role in reducing both the SHGC and VT that factors into ENERGY STAR ratings.
 For years, people have applied tinted glazing to block sunlight and reduce glare.
 Two other options can help on both sides of the glass and increase energy efficiency in your home.